I sometimes think there is nothing so delightful as drawing.

 Corot is a favorite of mine, and will the subject of a dedicated future post, and he is at his finest here, with his remarkable presence for the individual “personalities” of trees in the midst of broader scenes.

 Monet is presented as you rarely see him, as a mature painter, but prior to the development of the “Impressionist style”.
-Here is Monet in dark forest glades, painting directly and without the scattering of short brushstrokes, though obviously already fascinated with effect of dappled light and shade (detail, image above, top).
+Here is Monet in dark forest glades, painting directly and without the scattering of short brushstrokes, though obviously already fascinated with effect of dappled light and shade (image above, top).
 Sisley and Bazille are right at home with this style, and Renoir turns in terrific pieces as well.
 There are some famous works, like one of Monet’s preparatory panels for his abandoned attempt at Déjeunier sur l’Herbe, and Bazille’s Improvised Field Hospital, depicting Monet in bed nursing his banged-up leg.

 The exhibition is wonderful and quite extensive.
 It runs at the National Gallery in Washington until June 8, 2008.
 It then moves to the Museum of Fine Arts, Houston for a run from July 13-October 29, 2008.
 There is a short slide-show of some of the works on the exhibition’s page.
 There is also a catalog accompanying the exhibit, In the Forest of Fontainebleau: Painters and Photographers from Corot to Monet that has reasonably good reproductions (the Amazon link I give here is to the $60 hardback, there is also a $40 paperback).